py-why/dowhy/docs/source/gcm/user_guide/introduction.rst

 variable influences another.
 The SCM-based  can basically help us to deconstruct these causal relationships again, even though we didn't know them before.

-Now that we have the data, let's automatically assign a functional causal model (FCM) to each node in the graph, based on the data:

->>> gcm.auto_assign_causal_models(causal_model, based_on=data)

-While this function provides a good default, section :doc:`customizing_model_assignment` explains how we can manually optimize the choice of models according to our problem and improve our results.

 Step 2: Fitting the SCM to the data
 -----------------------------------